•

 How to Write a Cover Letter

-Authors need to include a separate cover letter when submitting an article to JIPC.
+Authors can choose to include a separate cover letter when submitting an article to JIPC.
 The cover letter is designed to influence the decision of the editor to send your manuscript out for peer review.
-The cover letter should explain why your manuscript is a good fit for JIPC and highlight your most important findings.
+The cover letter can explain why your manuscript is a good fit for JIPC and highlight your most important findings.

 Go to this link for tips on writing a cover letter - How to write a cover letter for a journal submission by Taylor and Francis.